top of page

 Teachers may call you in at any time to pick up your child if:

-• The child has constant drainage from the nose or ears, has a persistent cough, has an unexplained rash, or has had an episode of diarrhea
+The child has constant drainage from the nose or ears, has a persistent cough that affects their ability to focus, learn or play, has an unexplained rash, or has had an episode of diarrhea or vomiting

 Covid Precautions

-• We will attempt to remain outdoors as much as possible, utilizing the greenhouse in bad weather.
+We will attempt to remain outdoors as much as possible, utilizing the greenhouse in bad weather.
 We are asked to stay indoors only when the Wind Chill is 14 degrees F or below.
-In the first 4 months of our 2021-2022 program, we were only indoors 7 days but we spent over an hour outdoors each of those 7 days.

-• Children will be asked to sanitize or wash their hands upon arrival and departure as well as other times throughout the day including after bathroom use, before eating, upon entering the house from farm play and after touching shared sensory supplies.
+Children will be asked to sanitize or wash their hands upon arrival as well as other times throughout the day including after bathroom use, before eating, upon entering the house from farm play and after touching shared sensory supplies.

 COVID-19 Exposure Response